Clutchison/namia/c1/sessions/0/prequel.md

 One by one the party is slain.

 With the last member alive, the sun alights on the horizon.
 The angel screeches and vanishes into black mist.

+Con Save DC 15 or blinded

+The angel stalks towards you, swings its scythe.
+CON SAVE.
+Light brighter than you have ever seen lights the garden.
+With a screech like nails on a chalkboard, the angel vanishes into black mist.
+The blade of his scythe clatters to the ground.
+You wipe tears out of your eyes.
+To the East, you see a sight that you, nor your father, nor his father, have ever seen before.
+A Sun.